sakibahammed/Just-an-Ordinary-project/README.md

     --- Closure in More easy way to understand :

+        //Closure is

     Closure enable functions to retain access to variables defined in the outer function even after the outer function has finished executing.

     Closure is used for data privacy , event handling and asynchronous programming.
+Works good with privacy